-On November 27, 2020, we entered into two agreements for strategic advisory services that require us to pay \$1.1 million through September 30, 2021.
+On November 27, 2020, we entered into two agreements for strategic advisory services that require us to pay \$1.5 million through the end of the service period, concluding in September 2021.

 Off-balance Sheet Arrangements

 We did not have during the periods presented, and we do not currently have, any off-balance sheet arrangements, as defined in the rules and regulations of the SEC.